 Take a look at our upcoming visits:

-Meet our representatives in Canada and learn more about UAL at our Information Sessions.
+Meet our representative in Canada and learn more about UAL at our Information Sessions.

 Find out more about postgraduate study at University of the Arts London (UAL) at one of our evening seminars.
 Our next seminar in Canada will be in November:

-Applying to UAL through our Canadian representatives is the only way to have an in-person interview in Canada.
+Applying to UAL through Jess Gill, our Canadian representative, is the only way to have an in-person interview in Canada.
 Our academics visit regularly to conduct interviews, and will be in Canada on the following dates:

 If you'd like to hear about UAL visits to Canada in the future, sign up to our Canada mailing list.